jrminter/test-jennybc-approach/README.md

 to the repository **instead of** .html files.
 By choosing the `github_md` variant of markdown, Jenny claimed the rendering was more helpful for those who visit the repository.
 Here I test that idea.
-I set this up with tow of the vignettes from my `rEDS` package.
+I set this up with two of the vignettes from my `rEDS` package.
+I think Jenny is correct!

 [Plotting EDS spectra](Rmd/plotSpectra.md)